Quantivio/RiverpodSnippets/README.md

 ## Release Notes

+### 0.0.2

+- Fixed bug in `StreamProvider` and `StateNotifier`.

 ### 0.0.1

-Initial release of Riverpod and Freezed Snippets for Flutter
+- Initial release of Riverpod and Freezed Snippets for Flutter